 The financial sector has a pivotal role in forming the future for our society.
 By allocating resources to sectors and businesses in society it injects capital into new industries, create jobs and increase economic growth.
 However the financial industry has also been associated with irrational greed, short-termism and financial bubbles and been questioned on its merits of bringing a sustainable development which preserves the environment and protects social values.
-This research program targets the drivers and impediments for incorporating ESG-issues into the investment process and the relation between investment beliefs and risk taking on the stock-market.
+This research programme targets the drivers and impediments for incorporating ESG-issues into the investment process and the relation between investment beliefs and risk taking on the stock-market.
 It also investigates the rationality of investors’ (both large institutional and retail investors) and the function of the capital market in a broader sense.
-The program focuses on the behavioral aspects of finance in topics such as for example drivers of socially responsible investments, asset pricing, return forecasting and venture capital participation in IPOs.
+The programme focuses on the behavioral aspects of finance in topics such as for example drivers of socially responsible investments, asset pricing, return forecasting and venture capital participation in IPOs.